luczeng/HoughRectangle/readme.md

 The implementation is done in c++ and is intended to be lightweight, ie no image processing library is used.
 We mostly rely on "Eigen" for image manipulation.
 The algorithm expects edge detection to be performed first.
 The edge detection is not part of the repo.
 You can use any library to perform this preprocessing.

+I plan to bring improvements to the original algorithm in order to make it faster.
+The main cause for slowness is the sliding window scheme.
+I plan to reuse previous computations in order to reduce redudant ones.
+More info to come.

 The work is currently in progress.
-Stay tuned for progress!
+Stay tuned!

 ## Requirements
 - cmake >3.11.4